asyncapi/training/VIDEO_3_SCRIPT.md

 Hello, hello!

 Welcome to this space!
 This is one of the videos to understand what AsyncAPI is.
 I hope it clears up your doubts and you feel like learning more about the project!
-In this video, we will talk about:
+In this video, we'll talk about:

  What is AsyncAPI?